How does Amazon EBS calculate the optimal I/O size I should use to improve performance on my gp2 or io1 volume?

 Max Throughput = 1,000 MiB

-Note: Maximum throughput of 1,000 MiB/s is guaranteed only on Nitro-based instances.
+Note: Amazon EBS guarantees maximum throughput of 1,000 MiB/s only on Nitro-based instances.
 Other instance families guarantee up to 500 MiB/s.
-An older io1 volume might not see full performance unless a ModifyVolume action is performed.
+An older io1 volume might not see full performance until you perform a ModifyVolume action.

 - gp2 volume optimal I/O size: 250 MiB * 1024/16000 = 16 KiB

 - io1 volume optimal I/O size: 1000 MiB * 1024/64000 = 16 KiB

 Amazon EBS merges smaller, sequential I/O operations that are 32 KiB or over to form a single I/O of 256 KiB before processing.
 Merging smaller, sequential I/O operations into larger, single I/O operations increases throughput.

 For example, if the application is performing small I/O operations of 32 KiB:

 - Sequential operations: Amazon EBS merges sequential (physically contiguous) operations to the maximum I/O size of 256 KiB.
 In this scenario, Amazon EBS counts only 1 IOPS to perform 8 I/O operations submitted by the operating system.

 - Random operations: Amazon EBS counts random I/O operations separately.
 A single, random I/O operation of 32 KiB counts as 1 IOPS.
 In this scenario, Amazon EBS counts 8 random, 32 KiB I/O operations as 8 IOPS submitted by the OS.

 As Amazon EBS tries to merge smaller I/O operations into a larger one that uses more I/O bandwidth, you might reach the throughput limit before achieving maximum IOPS.
 To avoid this, your application's I/O operations should be random enough that Amazon EBS counts them as a single IOPS of 16 KiB.